wing5wong/artisan-whs-static/source/_extracurricular_activities/cross-country.md

 person_in_charge: Mrs L. Murphy
 extracurricular_area: Sport
 ---
-**Background**
-Whanganui High school now has a strong Cross Country programme, and last year we had two of our students finish in the top 5 at the NZ Secondary Schools Nationals, and one selected in the NZ Secondary Schools’ team for the Australasian champs where they finished 4th.

 **Structure**
 As well as our annual Cross Country Champs, Whanganui High School students compete and train through the school.
 We have a year-round programme with emphasis on Cross Country and conditioning during winter and athletics in summer.
 The Cross Country schedule compliments the training for other winter sport codes within the school.